HLahoti/FedAvgImproved/README.md

 In this repository, we implement certain improvements to the vanilla FedAvg algorithm based on this paper: https://arxiv.org/abs/1806.00582

-The full report of the experiments performed and the outputs seen can be found in the report in the repository.
+The full report of the experiments performed, and the outputs seen can be found in the report in the repository.
 </p>